bionick87/4Dsegment2.0/README.md

                         * Both segmentations are not empty (solved) but not good [fail].
                 * test with nreg instead of mritk [fail].
             * The problem, results in how they are enumerated those classes:  In the atlas, for the RV class cavity is 4 while in Wenjia model is indicated with 3.
 This does not appear to be compatible So, I converted the class 3 in 4 to maintain consistent atlas and ukbb segmentation. [fail]
             * 3datlas has 3 labels (plus background) but ordered incorrectly.
 That is: 0,1,2,4 this is not good because we have a jump (ie between 2 and 4).
-Mritk wants a consecutive order (ie 0,1,2,3) so I have to change the order of the labels in the 3datlas. [in test]
+Mritk wants a consecutive order (ie 0,1,2,3) so I have to change the order of the labels in the 3datlas.
+                      * i created ./code/labels_atlas_fix.py for fixing the atlas labels probelm (in tesing)

 # Overview